 Dash is already one of the most widely accepted cryptocurrencies by vendors and can be accessed via ATMs too.
 That means that regardless of the technology it already has a head start.
 Dash is compatible with most popular multi-currency wallets as well as its own wallet.

 It also has a large group of supporters, which means other currencies will struggle to displace it.
 The developer community is talented and committed, which means it is possible that transaction costs can be reduced.

 When it comes to making payments, Dash is already superior to Bitcoin, with lower fees for standard transactions and faster processing times.
 Dash fees are as low as 3 percent of Bitcoin’s fees and transaction times are as low as 5 percent of Bitcoin transaction times.

-Because Dash incentivises not just miners but those that run master nodes and a development fund, governance on the network is strong.
+Because Dash incentivizes not just miners but those that run master nodes and a development fund, governance on the network is strong.
 This is a major factor when looking at the long-term potential for a cryptocurrency.

-As far as the coin itself is concerned, if the network is compromised, or if master node operators lose faith in the potential, DASH will underperform.
+As far as the coin itself is concerned, if the network is compromised, or if master node operators lose faith in the potential, Dash will underperform.
 And, if private transactions are ever traced, its privacy characteristics will be discounted.

-As it stands DASH is probably best held as a part of a portfolio rather than as a standalone investment.
+As it stands, Dash is probably best held as a part of a portfolio rather than as a standalone investment.
 If on the other hand there are positive developments that make it stand out, it may emerge as a standalone investment.

+Dash is a major privacy coin.
 Its blockchain rewards miners, master node operators and a development fund which goes toward improving the network.
 Mater node operators hold a minimum number of coins which makes the network resilient against attacks.